Bill-B/ATD-OPT/README.md

+A set of tools to build a flight model from an Ardupilot dataflash log.

 This project requires functions from https://github.com/Alton-Y/GustAV, as well as a working JSBSim exe.
-Flight data is from an arduplane dataflash log.
+Flight data is from an Arduplane dataflash log.